usnistgov/FIPS201/_FIPS201/frontend.md

 printed in accordance to the color specifications provided in Section 4.1.5.
 Zone 15F may be a solid or patterned line at the department or agency’s discretion.

-Zone 18F—Affiliation Color Code.
+*Zone 18F—Affiliation Color Code*.
 The affiliation color code “B” for Blue, “W” for White, or “G” for Green shall be printed in a white circle in Zone 15F as depicted in Figure 4-1.
 The diameter of the circle shall not be more than 5 mm.
 Note that the lettering shall correspond to the printed color in Zone 15F.

-Zone 19F—Card Expiration Date.
+*Zone 19F—Card Expiration Date*.
 The card expiration date shall be printed in a MMMYYYY format in the upper right-hand corner as depicted in Figure 4-1.
 The Zone 19F expiration date shall be printed in Arial 12pt Bold.